tinyogre/multislash/README.md

 cd ../tornadio
 python setup.py install

-Remember to ". env/bin/activate" before running/working on slash in the future
+Remember to ". env/bin/activate" before running/working on multislash in the future

 How to "play"
 -------------
 Run the server:
-python slash.py
+python server.py

 Connect browsers to http://localhost:8001/.
 Click in canvas and use arrow keys.